mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-gui.md

 }
    ```

-##### Full TezPeak configuration examples
+##### Full MavPeak configuration examples

-Here's the TezPeak configuration with all MavBake available options:
+Here's the MavPeak configuration with all MavBake available options:

    ```
 {